The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Confined self-avoiding walks

-First, since $\mu_T(1,y)=\mu_T(y,1)$, we choose to work with arches in a strip of height $T$, interacting with the bottom line of the strip.
-Let us say that an arch going from mid-edge $a$ to mid-edge $b$ is \emm unfolded, if the abscissa $x(v)$ of every non-final vertex $v$ of the walk satisfies $x(a)\le x(v)<x(b)$.
-Two unfolded arches can be concatenated (after deleting the last step of the first arch, see Fig.~\ref{fig:concatenation}) to form a new unfolded arch.
-We say an unfolded arch is \emm prime, if it is not the concatenation of two (or more) unfolded arches.
+First, since $\mu_T(1,y)=\mu_T(y,1)$, we may choose to work with arches in a strip of height $T$, interacting with the bottom line of the strip.
+Let us say that an arch going from mid-edge $a$ to mid-edge $b$ is \emm unfolded, if the abscissa {$\xco(v)$} of every non-final vertex $v$ of the walk satisfies {$\xco(a)\le \xco(v)<\xco(b)$}. {That is, an arch is unfolded if its starting point is (not necessarily strictly) to the left of all other points, and its final point is strictly to the right of all other points.} Two unfolded arches $w_1$ and $w_2$ can be concatenated {(after deleting the last half-edge of the first arch and the first half-edge of the second arch}, see Fig.~\ref{fig:concatenation}) to form a new unfolded arch $w$. {Observe that } We say an unfolded arch is \emm prime, if it is not the concatenation of two (or more) unfolded arches.
 The first two arches of Fig.~\ref{fig:concatenation} are prime, the third one, by construction, is not.

 Let us fix $y>0$.
 The arguments of~\cite[Section~4]{JOW06} show that the \gf \ $\vec A_T(x,y)$ that counts unfolded arches (by the size and the number of contacts with the bottom line of the strip) has the same radius of convergence as the \gf \ $A_T(x,y)$ that counts all arches.
 By Proposition~\ref{prop:strip}, this radius is $\rho_T(y):=1/\mu_T(y)$.
 Moreover, the above definition of prime arches shows that